medinadato/vagrant-magento2/README.md

 # Overview

 It's a Magento 2 project.
-This document provides instructions to get it running on Vagrant.
+This document provides instructions to get it up and running on Vagrant.

 # Tools